Photo of the Tasaday tribe by John Nance.

 John Nance spent two and a half years in Vietnam (when people were shooting) as a journalist and trekked around Laos, Cambodia, India, and lots of the world back in the 60s and 70s when there was real adventure to be had.
 He obviously didn’t have a Lonely Planet or internet connection for advice.
 There were no backpacker hordes slurping cheap beers along the Banana Pancake Trail, no internet cafes, no hostels, and very few Westerner people.
 He got to see Angkor Wat in Cambodia before it became so heavily touristed and restored.

 He had undoubtedly seen some jungle adventure and positively vibrated with energy.
 I want to be like this guy one day.
 In a room with over a hundred horse-type people in a random city in Ohio, I accidentally bumped into a true vagabonding legend whom you may have probably never even heard of.

 John has written several books about the Tasaday and is working on a book about the secret life of Charles Lindberg.
 You can find a used copy of The Gentle Tasaday on Amazon.

-The thought crossed my mind that when I am in New Guinea this year I could catch a cheap flight up to Manila and go check on John’s beloved tribe.
-They have been moved into a preserve by the government and partially “civilized.”
+The thought crossed my mind that when I am in New Guinea sometime soon I could catch a cheap flight up to Manila and go check on John’s beloved tribe.
+They have been moved to a reserve by the government and partially “civilized.”
 When the tribe was first contacted, there were only 26 of them.
 Interestingly, in 2007 the first Tasaday boy went to college.
 Wow.